 A number of urban school districts were allowed to intervene in the Leandro lawsuit.
 They raised a second and equally important issue.
 They claimed that their schools were burdened with large numbers and heavy concentrations of disadvantaged and more-costly-to-educate students.
 Therefore, they argued that the State Constitution requires North Carolina to provide schools anywhere in the state with "adequate" resources to fully educate disadvantaged - that is, poor, special education and Limited English Proficient -- students.

 Relevancy to School Discipline Cases

 A unanimous Court stated that neither school districts nor counties have any constitutional right to equal funding.
-But the Court went on to rule that children - indeed, all children residing in North Carolina - have a fundamental state constitutional right to the "equal opportunity to receive a sound basic education."
+But the Court went on to rule that children - indeed, all children residing in North Carolina - have a fundamental state constitutional right to the "opportunity to receive a sound basic education."